moohiit/watchman-system/README.md

 ## ROLES & RESPONSIBILITIES OF TEAM MEMBERS
 1. Project Manager:
-   - Oversaw the overall planning, execution, and delivery of the Gate Entry System.
+   - Oversaw the overall planning, execution, and delivery of the Watchman System.
    - Coordinated communication between team members and stakeholders.
 2. Developers:
    - Front-end Developer: